Latest posts by Chiara Mazzucco (see all)

-This is for those who get confidence and arrogance mixed up; for the women out there who are so proud of who they are, they demand others be, too.
+This is for those who get confidence and arrogance mixed up; for the women out there who are so proud of who they are, they demand others to be, too.
 When you truly love yourself, you don’t care whether others do too.
 The irony is, it is only when you genuinely embrace yourself that others fall victim to your charm – you just have to be doing it for you.

-Don’t expect others to bow down to your sarcastic wit, algebra obsession or quirky gap between your teeth.
+Don’t expect others to bow down to your sarcastic wit, algebra obsession, or quirky gap between your teeth.

 It means that through sickness and in health; for richer or poorer; through the beautiful and the ugly; you will always be there for you.
 It means that when you make a mistake, you forgive yourself.
 When you notice you’ve gained unhealthy weight and are leading a shitty lifestyle, you change it because your body doesn’t deserve the beating and it should be treated like the temple that it is.
 Loving yourself means putting yourself first (most of the time).

-Loving yourself means you are true to who you are, what you want, and what you need (even when it’s a brutally honest pep talk, a gym membership, or a good old fashioned slap in the face)
+Loving yourself means you are true to who you are, what you want, and what you need (even when it’s a brutally honest pep talk, a gym membership, or a good old fashioned slap in the face).

 What does loving yourself mean to you?